Horses that have been Rescued, most Adopted

 Peg, bad knee

-Poor Cuatro had really bad feet.
+Poor Cuatro he has really bad feet.
 The shoer put shoes on backwards to help take the pressure off his toe.
-Volunteer Deb helps out.
+Volunteer Deb helping out.

 12 year old volunteer, Izzy, gentled and adopted Patience.
 A real labor of love with this wild filly.